ibm-cloud-docs/account/iam-mfatypes.md

 ## Account-based MFA options
 {: #account-based}

-An account administrator can enable any of the following legacy MFA options to be configured and used by a user in the account.
+As an Administrator on the IAM Identity Service or All IAM Account Management services, you can enable any of the following legacy MFA options to be configured and used by a user in the account.
 These legacy MFA options are available only with classic infrastructure accounts.
 This type of MFA is tied to the account.
 If an administrator enables a different legacy MFA option for each account that a user is a member of, the user is prompted to authenticate a different way each time that they switch accounts.

 If an account requires any ID-based MFA, that factor overrides any legacy account-based MFA options that are enabled and set up in a user's account.
 Therefore, even if a user has other MFA options, such as the following set up, the user is not prompted for them at login.
 {: note}